Last Vegas

 Last Vegas is a 2013 American comedy film directed by Jon Turteltaub, written by Dan Fogelman and starring Michael Douglas, Robert De Niro, Morgan Freeman, Kevin Kline and Mary Steenburgen.
 Three retirees travel to Las Vegas to have a bachelor party for their last remaining single friend.

-The film was released to theaters on 1 November 2013, by CBS Films.
+The film was released to theaters on November 1, 2013, by CBS Films.

 Plot

-Four childhood friends from Brooklyn - Sam, Archie, Paddy, and Billy - are now older.
-Sam and his wife Miriam live in Naples.
+Four childhood friends from Brooklyn—Sam, Archie, Paddy, and Billy—are now older.
+Sam and his wife Miriam live in Naples, Florida.
 Archie, a twice-divorced Vietnam veteran, lives in New Jersey.
 Paddy lives alone in his Brooklyn apartment, bitter since the death of his beloved wife, Sophie.
 Billy is a successful entrepreneur in Malibu, who lives with his 31-year-old girlfriend Lisa.
 Shortly after proposing to Lisa (at a funeral), Billy finds an old bottle of scotch he and his friends stole in their childhood days, and calls Sam and Archie, who immediately propose a bachelor party for Billy in Las Vegas.
 After being given permission by Miriam to cheat on her, Sam collects Archie, whose ongoing health issues cause his son to be concerned.
 They convince a reluctant Paddy to join them and they fly off to rendezvous with Billy in Vegas.

 Billy and Paddy get into a heated argument about Billy's failure to attend Sophie's funeral.
-They head to Binion's but the hotel is closed for renovations.
 They visit the Aria where the wedding will be held, and are attracted to the lounge by the singing of Diana.
-The five share a drink, and they convince Diana to join them for festivities.
+The five share a drink and convince Diana to join them for festivities.

 While waiting to get rooms, Archie goes to a blackjack table and buys $15,000 worth of chips with his pension money.
 When Paddy and Sam return, they find that Archie is up $102,000.
 They quickly leave the table in fear of being accused of card counting.
-Billy tours the wedding chapel with Diana, and becomes smitten by her.
+Billy tours the wedding chapel with Diana, and becomes smitten with her.
 The quartet later become judges of a swimsuit competition.
 They are then confronted by the casino manager, who offers to compensate the group with his largest penthouse suite in hopes that Archie will stay and spend his winnings at the hotel.
 Billy suggests they open the old bottle of scotch to celebrate, but Paddy storms off.
 That night, the remaining three go to the hotel's nightclub where they enjoy a night of drinking and dancing.
 Sam meets a young maid of honour from a bachelorette party who expresses her attraction for him.